core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 If no more DoC clients observe a resource record for which the DoC server has an open subscription, the DoC server MUST use a DNS Unsubscribe message {{-dns-push}} to close its subscription to the resource record as well.

+A DoC server can still provide Observe capabilities to its DoC resource without providing this proxying to DNS Push, e.g., if it receives new information on a record through other means.

 OSCORE
 ------